 Section VII also requires claimants to provide supporting data for auditing purposes as follows: "all costs claimed must be traceable to source documents and/or worksheets that show evidence of the validity of such costs."
-98
+103

 Thus, the parameters and guidelines expressly require claimants to identify offsetting revenue from health service fees for each full-time student enrolled, and further require documentation to support the costs claimed.
 Full documentation of increased costs, which by definition would include documentation of any offsets, is required.
-As claimant did not provide any documentation to support its enrollment data, as required by the parameters and guidelines, the Controller's reduction is correct as a matter of law.
+As claimant did not provide any documentation to support the fee revenue collected, as required by the parameters and guidelines, the Controller's reduction is correct as a matter of law.

-The Commission further finds that the Controller's recalculation of student enrollment using data provided by claimant to the Chancellor's Office was not arbitrary, capricious, or entirely lacking in evidentiary support.
-The documents are public records provided by claimant in the normal course of business, and claimant has provided no other documents to support enrollment data.
+The Commission further finds that the Controller's recalculation of offsetting revenues collected, using the district's revenue ledgers (GLD 144-02 printouts), was not arbitrary, capricious, or entirely lacking in evidentiary support.
+These printouts show account collections posted during the reimbursement years at issue.
+The documents are public records maintained by claimant in the normal course of business, and claimant has provided no other documents to support the offsetting fee revenue collected for this program.